krishanuc1001/Appium-Starterkit/README.md

-# Welcome to Appium Starter-kit for Android and iOS
+# Appium Starter-kit for Android and iOS

 ## About